-To ensure that our MSEE graduate achieves the program educational objectives, the following student outcomes shall be achieved by the time of graduation:
+To ensure that our MSEE graduate achieves the program's educational objectives, the following student outcomes shall be achieved by the time of graduation:

 1. Ability to demonstrate information and technology literacy and acquire knowledge to solve contemporary Electrical and Computer Engineering problems.